 Sensitivity to Cutoff for Ping Velocity

 We know that ping velocity can’t be greater than the speed of light in a vacuum.
-And we know that radio links through air are almost as fast, and that the limit in wire and fiber is on the order of 70% lightspeed.
+And we know that radio links through air are almost as fast, and that the limit in wire and fiber is on the order of 70 percent lightspeed.
 Although we don’t know the mix of link types, it’s arguably mostly fiber for long distances, microwave for intermediate distances, and fiber or wire for short distances.

 As a sensitivity test, I looked at how the choice of ping velocity cutoff affects location plausibility assessments.
 In the chart below, you can see that the key results are not affected by the choice of ping velocity cutoff.
 The eight VPN services fall into three groups: accurate about virtual locations (ExpressVPN, NordVPN, Perfect Privacy, Surfshark and VPN.ac); less accurate (PureVPN); and inaccurate (HideMyAss and VyprVPN).